 - In the Applications folder, select the Utilities folder and open it.

 - Double-click on the Activity Monitor icon to launch it.

-Good news, you can avoid the long ways of opening a Task Manager by pinning it to the Dock.
+The good news is you can avoid the long way of opening a Task Manager by pinning it to the Dock.
 Once you do it, you’ll be able to access the Activity Monitor by simply clicking on its icon.